-To celebrate the San Francisco 49ers history of exemplifying the power of teamwork to accomplish goals, the team will honor an exceptional non-profit agency, youth sports coach and a current 49ers player who has demonstrated a commitment to promoting unity and giving back to the local community with the Perry/Yonamine Unity Awards.
+To celebrate the San Francisco 49ers history of exemplifying the power of teamwork to accomplish goals, the team will honor an exceptional non-profit agency, youth sports leader and a current 49ers player who has demonstrated a commitment to promoting unity and giving back to the local community with the Perry/Yonamine Unity Awards.
 The award is named after former 49ers players Joe Perry and Wally Yonamine – two individuals who demonstrated the power of unity to make a difference on the field and in the community.
 Both Perry and Yonamine passed away in 2011 and we present this honor in their memory.

 The winner in each category will receive a $10,000 grant award that will be donated to their represented organization.